Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 Updated Aug 2015: Fixed a broken link.

-One of the new features touted by ICS is full-disk encryption (actually it was first available in Android 3).
-The first look is promising.
-The android developers went with dm-crypt as the underlying transparent disk encryption subsystem, which is the de-facto way to perform full-disk-encryption in Linux nowadays.
-This ensures both portability of the encrypted file systems and tried-and-tested implementation.
-The cipher itself is 128-bit AES in a ESSIV mode, and the encryption key is derived from the password using PBKDF2 (actually it’s the key that encrypts the actual encryption key, allowing fast password changes).
+One of the new features touted by ICS is full-disk encryption (actually, it was first available in Android 3).
+At first look, it is promising.
+The Android developers went with dm-crypt as the underlying transparent disk encryption subsystem, which is the de facto way to perform full-disk encryption in Linux nowadays.
+This ensures both portability of the encrypted file systems and a tried-and-tested implementation.
+The cipher itself is 128-bit AES in an ESSIV mode, and the encryption key is derived from the password using PBKDF2 (actually, it’s the key that encrypts the actual encryption key, allowing fast password changes).
 So where do I think it went wrong?

 Enabling the full disk encryption.